kevinshen56714/create-react-django-app/README.md

 ```

 Once the server is running, you can go to localhost:8000/customer/, localhost:8000/customer/create to play around with the example API GET and POST requests.

+If you add customers at localhost:8000/customer/create, you should see the customer information shown on the frontend at localhost:3000